saxomoose/ehb-pp2/README.md

 Insuraquest
 ===========

-Project in the context of a school project: Erasmumshogeschool Brussel, Toegepaste Informatica, Programming Project 2, Group 2.
+Project in the context of studies at Erasmumshogeschool Brussel, Toegepaste Informatica - Programming Project 2, Group 2.
 Search engine application for insurance documents.
 Insurance companies store documents on legislation, jurisprudence and legal doctrine in their particular field.
 The goal is to provide employees an easy-to-use search engine application based on the algorythms of the Elasticsearch framework.